-B.4.2 Where a space, which is protected by a fixed system, is regarded as being sealed from adjacent accommodation, the following information shall be displayed near the release device.
+B.4.2 Where a space which is regarded as being sealed is protected by a fixed system, the following information shall be displayed near the release device.

-Where a space, which is protected by a fixed system, cannot be regarded as being sealed from adjacent accommodation, the following information shall be displayed near the release device.
+B.4.3 Where a space, which is protected by a fixed system, cannot be regarded as being sealed from adjacent accommodation, the following information shall be displayed near the release device.